There is a lot implemented.

 Don't get discouraged, after-all this has been largely a one and sometimes two person project, more contributors will mean more functionality.

 Of course it would be exciting if I had this whole huge implementation of Quartz done, but I don't.
-There is a rudimentary CoreGraphics API implemented on top of the Windows GDI.
-This is sufficient for a ton of stuff but falls apart when you want to do more sophisticated graphics transformations.
+There is a rudimentary CoreGraphics API implemented.
+This is sufficient for a ton of stuff but can falls apart when you want to do more sophisticated graphics transformations.

 Text and binary nib's can be read.
 There is a large amount of nib reading logic in place, but some of the newer controls may not have full nib reading capability.